Beatrice Elizabeth Campbell

 Donations may be made in Bea’s name to the Alzheimer’s Association at www.alz.org

-To plant a tree in memory of Beatrice E. (MacDonell) Campbell, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Beatrice E. (MacDonell) Campbell, please visit our floral store.

 309 Waverley Oaks Road, Waltham MA 02452